alexanderblindsey/CRS_Score_Bot/README.md

 ## Description

 The bot, which is hosted on Google Cloud using tmux to run continuously, scrapes this [IRCC website](https://www.canada.ca/en/immigration-refugees-citizenship/services/immigrate-canada/express-entry/submit-profile/rounds-invitations.html) to collect data on the most recent express entry draw.
-The continuously scans r/CanadaImmigration comments and searches for "!CRS", at which point it replies to the comment with this data.
+The continuously scans r/CanadaImmigration comments and searches for "!ping CRS", at which point it replies to the comment with this data.

 ## Feedback